 Reviews always add up to the worthiness of a website.
 Ask yourself that on what basis do you go for a product or service.
 Reviews are one of the leading factors for ranking a website.
 For Google, user experience is the priority.
-It keeps count of both good and bad reviews and considers them while ranking a website.
+It keeps a count of both good and bad reviews and considers them while ranking a website.
 Positive and good reviews ensure a higher ranking.
 People check for reviews first before taking any step.

-As an advice, don’t go for paid reviews, offer quality content, and you get good reviews.
+As advice, don’t go for paid reviews, offer quality content, and you get good reviews.
 Learn from your bad reviews and work on them.
 Paid surveys are a short term strategy of standing in the race because quality matters the most.